articles / Classical California Movie Music Playlist

 A cup of hot tea, the scent of pumpkin pie, a blanket and a book.
 For many, autumn is the most beautiful season.
 In fact, the season has inspired a wide range of composers to write works celebrating its warm colors and tones, chilly weather, and perhaps a dash of melancholy.

 We’ve put together a list for you of some of those works.
-Listen to them when you find yourself contemplating the radiant colors of the fall leaves–or in Los Angeles, dreaming of them.
+Listen to them when you find yourself contemplating the radiant colors of the fall leaves or dreaming of them.

 Arnold Bax: Symphony No 2, November Woods